+Finally, the constant factor in the bound can also be made explicit.
+Since we did not optimize over it at in any of the steps in the proof, we decided not to pursue this direction. \end{remark}

-While we present Theorem~\ref{thm: univ DG med} under the assumption of local dependency, our approach can be applied to other dependency structures.
+While we present Theorem~\ref{theorem: univ DG med} under the assumption of local dependency, our approach can be applied to other dependency structures.
 The first step of our argument is applying the classical linearization technique that rewrites $\pr(M_n\le x)$ as the probability that the sum of Bernoulli random variables is less than some value.
 This step can be done under any dependence of $X_i$'s.
 However, the mean of these Bernoulli random variables $Y_i$ depends on $x$.
-While it is not an issue in the derivation of regular CLT, it poses significant complications in bounding the convergence rate when the value of $x$ is ``far" from the true value of the median.
-Hence we consider two cases when $\abs{x}\le K_n$ and $\abs{x}> K_n$ for some threshold function $K_n$.
+While it is not an issue in the derivation of regular CLT, it poses significant complications in bounding the convergence rate when the value of $x$ is ``far'' from the true value of the median.
+Hence, we consider two cases when $\abs{x}\le K_n$ and $\abs{x}> K_n$ for some threshold function $K_n$.
 The next step is applying the appropriate approach of Stein's method to treat the former case and establishing a concentration bound for Bernoulli random variables to treat the latter.
 In the end, we optimize over $K_n$ to derive the result.
-In conclusion, our argument can be adopted whenever the corresponding Bernoulli random variables $Y_i$ Stein's method can be used to derive CLT, and one can derive a needed concentration inequality.
+In conclusion, our argument can be adopted whenever Stein's method can be used to derive CLT for the corresponding Bernoulli random variables $Y_i$, and one can derive a needed concentration inequality.